shaik1002/biggitlabbomb/doc/development/feature_flags/controls.md

 Guidelines:

-- Notify `#support_gitlab-com` beforehand.
+- Consider notifying `#support_gitlab-com` beforehand.
 So in case if the feature has any side effects on user experience, they can mitigate and disable the feature flag to reduce some impact.
 - If the feature meets the requirements for creating a [Change Management](https://handbook.gitlab.com/handbook/engineering/infrastructure/change-management/#feature-flags-and-the-change-management-process) issue, create a Change Management issue per [criticality guidelines](https://handbook.gitlab.com/handbook/engineering/infrastructure/change-management/#change-request-workflows).
 - For simple, low-risk, easily reverted features, proceed and [enable the feature in `#production`](#process).
 - For support requests to toggle feature flags for specific groups or projects, follow the process outlined in the [support workflows](https://handbook.gitlab.com/handbook/support/workflows/saas_feature_flags/).